Axway/mft-convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/Partner_network_and_protocol_connections.md

 ---

-    title: Partner  network and protocol connections
+    title: "Partner  network and protocol connections"
-    linkTitle: Partner network and protocol connections
+    linkTitle: "Partner network and protocol connections"
-    weight: 240
+    weight: 230

----
-A SEND or RECV command first results in opening a session with the partner server.
+---A SEND or RECV command first results in opening a session with the partner server.
 Transfer CFT provides the possibility of defining several partner access paths: logical paths for protocols and physical paths for network access methods (network addresses, intermediate partners).